I'm actually avoiding currently. Avoiding getting back to a project that I am determined to complete in 2023 (my second memoir, Bipolar Courage).

 I don't write full sentences in my journal, just a few notes to trigger my memory.
 I'm glancing at it now, looking backwards to see what else I have acheived while avoiding.
 So I wrote in my journal a list of triggers and events to do with the months March to May.
 I was intending to somehow put them into this blog post but I might start another.
 Anyway, I was organising in my head the triggers, which is all part of the processing I have done for years.
 Along the way, that's how my artworks and stories have been created.

 For me, processing involved partially avoiding, as if I am too direct with the triggers, I can have an extreme reaction, such as a shutdown, so can't process anything.
-So avoiding the triggers, yet processing them indirectly (music and colour and as though it's someone else usually as a buffer), that's how I managed to make enough art for 2 exhibitions plus self-publish 2 books, with more on the way.
+So avoiding the triggers, yet processing them indirectly (music and colour and as though it's someone else usually as a buffer), that's how I managed to make enough art for two solo exhibitions plus self-publish two books, with more on the way.

 So skipping back through my journal.
 I avoided my walks for a few days (the weather was too miserable).
 But, while avoiding going for a walk in terrible weather, I wrote a blog post and redid the home page which had been collecting dust for a long time.